 Important hygiene practices include:

-- Keeping feed bunks and water troughs free from manure.
+- Keep feed bunks and water troughs clean and free from manure.

-- Regularly cleaning barn floors, feeding areas, and calving pens.
+- Clean barn floors, feeding areas, and calving pens on a regular basis.

-- Avoid spreading manure from infected cattle on pastures where calves graze.
+- Avoid spreading manure from infected cattle onto pastures where calves are grazing.

 - Use clean bedding and replace it frequently.